 Sanlitun Store: 1/F Jiezuo Mansion, Xingfucun Zhonglu, Sanlitun, Chaoyang District;

 Sanlitun Store 2: 1 Sanlitun Beixiaojie, Chaoyang District.

-ThreeSixty Organic Supermarket (Locations: 3 & 4/F, the Landmark, Central; Shop 1090, 1/F Elements, Kowloon Station)
+Supermarkets for Celiacs in Hong Kong: ThreeSixty Organic Supermarket (Locations: 3 & 4/F, the Landmark, Central; Shop 1090, 1/F Elements, Kowloon Station)

-7. Buy some medications before leaving for your trip to China.
+7. Buy some medications before leaving for your trip to China

-9. Be adventurous.
+9. Be adventurous

 Finally, be adventurous, do not let celiac disease detain your footstep to China - just make sure you are prepared.
 There is so much to see and to do!
-Concentrate on the amazing things you will be able to see: the Great Wall, Terracotta Warriors, Guilin, the Bund in Shanghai, and then plan a great gluten free feast on your return home.
+Concentrate on the amazing things you will be able to see: the Great Wall, Terracotta Warriors, Guilin, the Bund in Shanghai, and then plan a great gluten-free feast on your return home.

 Planning to travel to China?
 Let us tailor-make a tour for you.
 You will have the freedom to choose restaurants where you can order dishes that are cooked separately just for you.
-Feel free to write to us directly for any questions about travelling in China: email@example.com.
-Help more celiac travelers have a big trip in China by a click of "share" this article with others.
+Feel free to write to us directly for any questions about traveling in China: .